In case your time is short

 Broadly speaking, an effective NOC runbook typically has four key parts:

-• Links to Tools/Contacts/Data — The runbook should document and link to all external tools and data that the NOC may need as part of issue resolution, as well as all internal and third-party contacts.
+Links to Tools/Contacts/Data — The runbook should document and link to all external tools and data that the NOC may need to resolve issues, as well as all internal and third-party contacts.
 It should be an interactive tool as much as it is a reference.

-• Alarm-to-Action Guide — The runbook should group together the top incident-generating alarms and ensure the process for resolution is clear.
-(Here at INOC, we often prioritize the top 90% within the volume of alarms as most of these issues can be handled at Tier 1, lightening the load on advanced engineers.)
+Alarm-to-Action Guide — The runbook should group together the top incident-generating alarms and ensure the resolution process is clear.
+(Here at INOC, we often prioritize the top 90% of the alarm volume as most of these issues can be handled at Tier 1, lightening the load on advanced engineers.)

 A few critical pages within the runbook